kkiyama117/dotfiles/dot_config/claude/commands/orchestrator.md

 ## Workflow Pattern of the orchestrator process

 1. **Initial Analysis**
-    - If you can choose `Claude Opus` model, use it when doing this section.
+    - If you can choose `Claude Opus` model, use it when doing this section. and use `think` or `hard think` if you can.
     - Identify key components and dependencies.
     - Plan sequential steps and parallel subtasks
     - You can use browser if the information about tools or tasks is needed.